chandrupsekar/wdio-test-framework/readme.txt

     - git push origin master (git push -u origin master) // to push the committed files to the github repository if you use (-u)flag it will remember your preferences for remote and brnch and you can simply use the command git push next time

-    - git pull origin master // to pul the files from github to your local repository
+    - git pull origin master // to pull the files from github to your local repository

+    => other git commands

+        - git branch -r // it shows the branches
+                -if you are not able to see all branches by using this, try to update the repository
+                    - I used git remote set-url https://github.com/chandrupsekar/wdio-test-framework  // to set the remote again and then I was able to see all the branches in my local repository

+        - git checkout branch_name  //it moves to the branch
+        - git push origin branch_name // to push to a particular branch